lanoliveira/linkedin_connection_inviter/README.md

     python main.py
     ```

 2. The script will prompt you to enter the search keywords and other search criteria.
+You can also customize the search URL by copying the URL with desired filters applied and modifying the `search_url` variable in the script.

 3. Once configured, the script will automate the process of sending connection invitations.